Skip to main content

 Namespaces in Okteto are automatically allowed to pull images that belong to their namespace automatically.
 If your application uses images from the Okteto Registry, it'll be able to pull container images without any extra configuration.

-Just as you can push images to the Okteto Registry, you also have the option to push Helm charts.
-To do this, the first step is to log in to the registry where you want to push the chart.
-For this you will need some credentials that you can obtain by executing the okteto context show command.
-This command will show you information about the current okteto context in use.
+You can push Helm charts to the Okteto Registry, but this process isn't integrated with the Okteto CLI.
+The first step is to log in to the Okteto Registry where you want to push the Helm chart.
+For this you will need some credentials that you can obtain by executing the okteto context show --include-token command.
+This command will show you information about the current okteto context in use:

 {